LukeB42/Emissary/README.md

   --config              (defaults to emissary.config) -a, --address         (defaults to 0.0.0.0)
   -p, --port            (defaults to 6362)
-  --key                 SSL key file
+  --export              Write the existing database as a crontab --key                 SSL key file
   --cert                SSL certificate
   --pidfile             (defaults to ./emissary.pid)